 Remember, the SSA requires SSDI applicants to show that they are unable to work.
 Beyond just having minor injuries or illnesses, a person must prove that his or her impairments keep him or her from doing work for more than a year and that his or her condition could result in death.

 We suggest visiting our Social Security FAQ page if you have questions about benefits.
-Additionally, you can call our office today for a free consultation.
+Additionally, you can call our office today for a free evaluation of your case.
 Remember, if you are unable to work because of disabilities, you may be entitled to SSDI.

 SSDI benefits are not an entitlement.
 To collect compensation, you must have earned work credits.